Watch the June 18th online panel discussion "Small Forests, Big Benefits"

 PocketForests.org is a project of the Tree Town Urban Forest Team, which is made up of volunteers from the Ann Arbor chapter of the Citizens' Climate Lobby, Ann Arbor Wild Ones, and the Buhr Park Children's Wet Meadow Project.
-We are building a demonstration Pocket Forest in 2024, which we hope will inspire others to build their own, and are developing educational materials to spread the word about their benefits.
+We are building demonstration Pocket Forests which we hope will inspire others to build their own, and are developing educational materials to spread the word about their benefits.
 Listen to our WEMU public radio interview here.

 Giuliana has a PhD in collaborative forest management from the University of Toronto, a Masters degree in Forest Conservation and brings over 15 years of experience in environmental outreach, research, and nonprofit management.
 Giuliana was Executive Director of Oakvillegreen and previously coordinator of urban forest conservation programs with the Hamilton Naturalists’ Club.
 Giuliana oversees all of Green Venture’s programming, including the Mini Forest project activities.